-Rabat – After months of blooming diplomatic ties between Morocco and Rwanda, including Rwanda’s decision to open an embassy in Morocco in June 2019, the two countries decided to establish a bilateral cooperation monitoring committee.
+Rabat – After months of blooming diplomatic ties between Morocco and Rwanda, the two countries decided to establish a bilateral cooperation monitoring committee.

 Morocco’s Minister Delegate to the Minister of Foreign Affairs Mohcine Jazouli met with Rwandan Secretary of State for Foreign Affairs Olivier Nduhungirehe in Rabat to discuss the details of the committee on Tuesday, January 14.